 Armin U. Kuder was a principal and founder of the firm.
 Armin has retired from private practice.

-Armin – or Rick – Kuder is the senior member of the firm, recognized as a leading family law attorney for more than forty years.
+Armin – or Rick – Kuder is recognized as a leading family law attorney for more than forty years.
 In addition to practicing in the District and Maryland, Mr. Kuder has taught family law, lectured on numerous legal topics, and served as a mentor for many successful attorneys.
-Mr. Kuder is also one of only two arbitrators in the District of Columbia certified by the American Academy of Matrimonial Lawyers (Paul Smollar is the other).
+Mr. Kuder was also one of only two arbitrators in the District of Columbia certified by the American Academy of Matrimonial Lawyers (Paul Smollar is the other).

-Mr. Kuder is a fellow of the American Academy of Matrimonial Lawyers and the International Academy of Matrimonial Lawyers.
+Mr. Kuder was a fellow of the American Academy of Matrimonial Lawyers and the International Academy of Matrimonial Lawyers.
 He has taught at the Columbus School of Law of the Catholic University of America and has lectured on various family law matters, including the role of taxes, bankruptcy, and pensions in divorce.
 He has also presented programs on psychiatry and the law, and co-authored an article in APA Press’s 1996 Controversies in Managed Mental Health Care.
-Since 1968, Mr. Kuder has been named in every article identifying leading family lawyers in the prestigious Washingtonian Magazine.
-He also has been named in The Best Lawyers in America since the publication’s inception.
+Mr. Kuder has been named in numerous articles identifying leading family lawyers in the prestigious Washingtonian Magazine.
+He also has been named in The Best Lawyers in America.

 Mr. Kuder is most proud of running his first marathon at age 64.
 He sees it as important training for the rigors of a law practice.